Christianity, confidence, and certainty

 The Protestant’s Wager

-A brief exposition of the failure of Roman Catholicism to provide a principled advantage in understanding doctrine, over and against Protestantism.
-I conclude with a serious parody of Pascal’s Wager, arguing that on a Catholic’s own terms, and all other things being equal, it is safer to be a Protestant than a Catholic.
+Roman Catholicism fails to provide a principled advantage in understanding doctrine, over and against Protestantism.
+We can use a serious parody of Pascal’s Wager to show this: on a Catholic’s own terms, and all other things being equal, it is safer to be a Protestant.

 God and goodness: a new question from Victor Reppert